 Ph.D. in psychology from The Graduate Center, CUNY; M.A. in Psychology from Hunter College, City University of New York (CUNY); B.S. in Psychology from Stetson University in DeLand, FL, with a minor in Women’s Studies

-Valerie just completed her terms as Secretary for the Society for Qualitative Inquiry in Psychology (SQIP, a division of the American Psychological Association’s (APA) Division of Quantitative and Qualitative Methods) and Program Chair for the American Educational Research Association’s (AERA) Out-of-School-Time Special Interest Group, where she was named emerging scholar of the year in 2013.
-In addition, she is a member of the Society for Research on Adolescence (SRA) and the American Evaluation Association (AEA).
+Valerie serves as secretary for the Research Triangle Park Evaluators group (a regional affiliate of the American Evaluation Association).
+She recently completed her terms as Secretary for the Society for Qualitative Inquiry in Psychology (SQIP, a division of the American Psychological Association’s (APA) Division of Quantitative and Qualitative Methods) and Program Chair for the American Educational Research Association’s (AERA) Out-of-School-Time Special Interest Group, where she was named emerging scholar of the year in 2013.
+In addition, she is a member of the American Evaluation Association (AEA).

 Select External Publications